supernova-oss/Deus/README.md

 <hr />
 <ol>
   <li id="requirements-footnote-1">
-    <p><a href="https://github.com/project-deus/Deus/tree/main/QuantumMechanics"><code>QuantumMechanics</code></a> relies on <a href="https://github.com/swiftlang/swift/blob/d837d6052cf5403644e14956ee4376454ad633bd/docs/DifferentiableProgramming.md" target="_blank">differentiable programming</a> (for, e.g., calculating the Lagrangian of a phase of a space), which is implemented by Swift in an unstable module.
+    <p><a href="https://github.com/project-deus/Deus/tree/main/QuantumMechanics"><code>QuantumMechanics</code></a> relies on <a href="https://github.com/swiftlang/swift/blob/d837d6052cf5403644e14956ee4376454ad633bd/docs/DifferentiableProgramming.md" target="_blank">differentiable programming</a> (for, e.g., calculating the Lagrangian of a point in a manifold), which is implemented by Swift in an unstable module.
 Differentiation is delegated to such module because <a href="https://github.com/swiftlang/swift/blob/d837d6052cf5403644e14956ee4376454ad633bd/docs/DifferentiableProgramming.md#history-of-differentiation-algorithms" target="_blank">its implementation is far from trivial</a>.</p>
     <p>Only the latest major version of the toolchain can have its snapshot installed.
 To check which version is the latest major one, refer to the <a href="https://github.com/swiftlang/swift/releases" target="_blank">Releases page of Swift</a>. <a href="#requirements-footnote-1-ref">↩</a></p>
   </li>
 </ol>